jhumigas/payloads-stats-backend/README.md

 #### Dev Mode

-During development, you will need the database and a tool to administrate your database, you need to run the following
+During development, you will need the database and a tool to manage your database, you need to run the following

 ```sh
 # Start db in docker and set up pgadmin